xenondevs/Docs/docs/nova/addon/items/tools.md

 }
 ```
+!!! info

     The `getIcon` lambda is required for WAILA to display the proper tool icon.
-You're given a tool level and need to return
+You're given a tool tier and need to return
     the texture path to the tool icon.

 You can then use your new tool category in the `BlockOptions` of your custom block to make those blocks only breakable
 with a tool of that category.